 Baker is a multiple award-winning teacher, having taught Contracts, Property, Family Law, Evidence, Gender and the Law, Sexual Orientation and the Law, Environmental Law, and numerous seminars on feminism.
 She has also developed and taught several novel experiential courses designed to prepare law students with non-doctrinal skills they need to be successful professionals.

 From 2001 to 2010, Baker was Associate Dean for Faculty Development at Chicago-Kent.
 From 2016 to 2020, she was Associate Dean for Administration and Strategic Initiatives.
 She has visited at Yale Law School, the University of Pennsylvania Law School, and Northwestern Law School.

 J.D., University of Chicago Law School

 B.A., Harvard-Radcliffe College

 Equality, Gestational Erasure and the Constitutional Law of Parenthood, Journal of American Assoc. of Matrimonial Lawyers (forthcoming 2023)

-The Polyamorous Threat to Nonmarriage, Family Court Review (forthcoming 2023)
+The Polyamorous Threat to Nonmarriage, Family Court Review (2023)

 Equality and Family Autonomy, 24 Univ. of Pa J of Const Law 412 (2022)